FANet: A Feedback Attention Network for Improved Biomedical Image Segmentation: Related work

 \subsection{Iterative refinement for segmentation}

-Inherent variation in object shape and changes in scale pose significant challenges in biomedical imaging.
-An iterative refinement of the segmentation mask by feeding the input image and the predicted segmentation mask to a modified U-Net architecture was done by Mosinska et al.~\cite{mosinska2018beyond}.
+An iterative refinement of the segmentation mask by feeding the input image and the predicted segmentation mask to a modified U-Net architecture was done by Mosinska et al.~\cite{mosinska2018beyond}. {In this work, the authors used an iterative refinement pipeline to enhance the quality of the predicted segmentation mask}.
 Similarly, iterative update of latent space and minimization of the Structure Similarity Index Measure (SSIM) loss was used to refine the predicted segmentation maps during test time in~\cite{Prashant:ECCV20}.

-Recently, iterative refinement strategies have also been used for pose estimation~\cite{newell2016stacked,ramakrishna2014pose,wei2016convolutional} that used consecutive modules for refinement of the predictions with a loss function for the evaluation of output in each module.
+Recently, iterative refinement strategies have also been used for pose estimation~\cite{newell2016stacked,wei2016convolutional} that used consecutive modules for refinement of the predictions with a loss function for the evaluation of output in each module.
 These iterative refinement processes show improved predictions and are able to handle domain shifts or object shape variability without requiring very deep networks~\cite{Prashant:ECCV20}.
-A major bottleneck in these methods is the number of iterations required for convergence.
-Unlike these methods, our proposed FANet provides attention to the specific region-of-interest and can prune the segmentation predictions in less than ten iterations without requiring any optimization scheme, i.e., simple weight updates are used.
+However, a major bottleneck in these methods is the requirement of a large number of iterations for model convergence.
+Unlike these methods, our proposed \ac{FANet} provides attention to the specific region-of-interest and can prune the {predicted segmentation masks} in less than ten iterations without requiring any optimization scheme.